 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 0 / 4

-The interests of women and minority groups are not represented politically.
+While the South Ossetian government includes several women ministers, the interests of women and minority groups are not represented politically.
 Most ethnic Georgian residents have either declined or have been denied the ability to participate in elections.

 C. FUNCTIONING OF GOVERNMENT: 0 / 12